Shikharbhd/Movies-ETL/README.md

   a. wikipedia-movies.json

 ### Results:
-The complete extract, transform, and load process reulted in database with two tables:
+The complete extract, transform, and load process resulted in database with two tables:

 a.
 Movies Table consisting 31 columns and 6052 different movies.